dafny-lang/dafny/docs/_includes/Statements.md

 Many times, an integral value (natural or plain integer) is the quantity that decreases, but other values can be used as well.
 In the case of integers, the bound is assumed to be zero.
+For each loop iteration the `decreases` expression at the end of the loop body must be strictly smaller than the value at the beginning of the loop body (after the loop test).
+For integers, the well-founded relation between `x` and `X` is `x < X && 0 <= X`.
-The lower bound requires that when the `decreases` expression is evaluated just prior to the loop test, the value must be at least as large as the lower bound.
+Thus if the `decreases` value (`X`) is negative at the loop test, it must exit the loop, since there is no permitted value for `x` to have at the end of the loop body.

 For example, the following is
 a proper use of `decreases` on a loop: